wp-haoran/ELEC327_2024DJSet/README.md

 ## Pitch Control and Output
 Pitch is controlled by one of the distance sensors, i.e. the farther the distance sensor detects an object, the higher the pitch is set in the resulting output sound.
 This pitch is set by pulse-width modulation.
 The output is discretized into notes varying between two octaves, specifically C3 and C5, and played through piezo buzzers.
 We are using SPI to establish a master and slave connection between two MSP430 boards.
 This was done to double the amount of timers we had access to, but also to address how there were overlapping pin connections required by the ultrasonic distance (https://cdn.sparkfun.com/datasheets/Sensors/Proximity/HCSR04.pdf) sensor and piezo buzzer.
 The master MSP430 board takes the distance sensor reading and assigns it to an 8-bit message based on the range it falls under, which then gets sent as a transmit buffer to the slave.
 The slave MSP430 board takes the receive buffer and plays an output frequency on the buzzer based on the message.

 The button connected to the slave changes the octave in which the note is being played.
+On button press, we toggle between (default) 3rd octave and pulsating 5th octave notes.
+The choice to pulsate and skip the 4th octave was deliberately done to make the change more obvious to perceive, which helped in debugging as well and contributed to a better DJ rave atmosphere.

 Files used for pitch control and output: master_ultrasonic.c, slave_buzzer.c